lohcoh/lohcoh-core/lohcoh-docs/README.md

-# lohcode

-## names

-### Available
-loecode
-lowkode
+# lowkode
-lokoh
-locoh

-### Taken
-loco
-lokode
-locode

-## lohcode : metadata driven, UI component library for ASP.NET.
+## lowkode : metadata driven, UI component library for ASP.NET.

-lohcode is a Blazor-based, metadata driven, UI component library for ASP.NET.
+lowkode is a Blazor-based, metadata driven, UI component library for ASP.NET Core.

-lohcode eliminates the need to manually create basic UI elements like forms, data tables, search panels, etc.
+lowkode eliminates the need to manually create basic UI elements like forms, data tables, search panels, etc.
-Instead, lohcode can provide these UI elements using metadata from an augmented OpenApi/Swagger document.
+Instead, lowkode can provide these UI elements using metadata from an augmented OpenApi/Swagger document.

-lohcode's metadata-driven components can be used in your existing Razor Pages and MVC apps.
+lowkode's metadata-driven components can be used in your existing Razor Pages and MVC apps.
-Conversely, lohcode can create a complete application UI and you can embed your existing Blazor components into lohcode's UI.
+Conversely, lowkode can create a complete application UI and you can embed your existing Blazor components into lowkode's UI.

-lohcode contains an extensible backend configration library that scans your application's artifacts and assemblies at startup and adds metadata to your OpenApi/Swagger document.
+lowkode contains an extensible backend configuration library that scans your application's artifacts and assemblies at startup and adds metadata to your OpenApi/Swagger document.
-In the browser, lohcode uses this metadata on the assemble a custom UI.
+In the browser, lowkode uses this metadata to assemble a custom UI.
 Developers can create thier own metadata-driven components by adding thier own metadata provider to the backend and creating UI components that leverage that metadata.

-lohcode can automatically provided many kinds of UI elements, including...
+lowkode can automatically provided many kinds of UI elements, including...
 - forms for editing, include validation
 - data tables
 - search forms